naddeoa/booty/README.md

 - Block child target installs if a dependency fails first.
 It will proceed today and most likely fail for that target anyway.
 - Windows support.
 For all I know it already works, but I don't use Windows.
 It would be good to get a binary building for Windows users.
 - Confirm the mac binaries work.
 I only use Linux personally.
-- Package up the syntax file so it can be installed with Packer/etc. (vim/nvim).